zmax1360/wardrobe/change.md

 # Change log (session work)

-Summary of refactors and fixes applied to this codebase during the wardrobe extraction and related work.
+Summary of refactors and fixes applied to this codebase during the wardrobe extraction and related work, including **link ingestion** (`/api/ingest-link`, local image persistence) and **mood alignment** on link import (chic mood constants, pills in the modal, `mood` on items and cards).

 ---